 To complete enrollment you must register and pay for each course on both the CE Credits Online website and the ASPDP site.

-Important: You must then register for each CE Credits Online course on the NYC DOE ASPDP website.
-Our courses are in the ASPDP catalog using the provider drop-down menu and selecting CE Credits Online/Riesling Group.
-At that time you will pay the NYC DOE ASPDP fee of $125 for a 3 P Credit course or $45 for a 1 P Credit course when you register.
+- Important: You must register for each CE Credits Online course on the NYC DOE ASPDP website.
+Our courses are in the ASPDP catalog using the provider drop-down menu and selecting CE Credits Online.
+At that time you will pay the NYC DOE ASPDP fee of $125 for a 3 P Credit course $45 for a 1 P Credit course when you register.